-Listed below are scholarship and loan repayment opportunities that may be available for PA students.
+Listed below are scholarship opportunities that may be available for PA students.
 Click on the links below to find out further information about each opportunity.
 If you have additional scholarship and loan repayment opportunities that you would like to share, please e-mail us at PAfirstname.lastname@example.org.

 The Henry Silver Diversity Scholarship is named in honor of the founder of our program.
 The scholarship is up to $3,500 awarded annually to incoming students to contribute to the learning environment and diversity of the program.
 Diversity, as defined